At a glance

-Size-wise, your little one is around 8.3 cm long or around half a banana in length, weighing 43 grams and growing bigger and stronger every day.
+Size-wise, your little one is around 8.3 cm long or around the size of a lemon, weighing 43 grams and growing bigger and stronger every day.

 Your baby’s arms are now in proportion with their body, but their legs still have a bit more growing to do until your baby is fully in proportion.

 Your baby is really starting to take on the look of a real little person now, with their hair and eyebrows beginning to grow, and they’re starting to develop their own set of fingerprints in place on their tiny fingers!
 They’ll be making the most of these tiny digits and might now be able to suck their thumb.

 Not only that, brain impulses have them squinting, frowning and grimacing switching from one expression to another, giving their facial muscles a real workout.